MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/hybrid-modern-auth-overview.md

 Be aware that because Skype for Business works closely with Exchange, the login behaviour Skype for Business client users will see will be effected by the Modern Authentication status of Exchange.
 This will also apply if you have a Skype for Business split-domain hybrid.
 Also, the type of Skype for Business Hybrid that supports the use of Modern Authentication is often called a 'split-domain' (in a split-domain, you have both Skype for Business Online and Skype for Business on-prem, and users are homed in both locations).

+> [!IMPORTANT]
- **Important** Did you know that, as of August of 2017, all new Office 365 tenants that include Skype for Business online and Exchange online will have Modern Authentication enabled by default?
+> Did you know that, as of August of 2017, all new Office 365 tenants that include Skype for Business online and Exchange online will have Modern Authentication enabled by default?
 Pre-existing tenants won't have a change in their default MA state, but all new tenants automatically support the expanded set of identity features you see listed above.
 To check your MA status for Skype for Business online, you can use Skype for Business online PowerShell with Global Admin credentials.
-Run ' Get-CsOAuthConfiguration' to check the output of -ClientADALAuthOverride.
+Run `Get-CsOAuthConfiguration` to check the output of -ClientADALAuthOverride.
 If -ClientADALAuthOverride is 'Allowed' your Modern Authentication is on.

 ## What changes when I use Modern Authentication?
 <a name="BKMK_WhatChanges"> </a>